mbcraft/LaravelUtils/README.md

 # New Laravel Artisan commands :

-The following commands are added to artisan :
+The following commands are available for artisan :

 [i18n]

+- lang:overview -> shows the list of available and hidden localizations
 - lang:hide -> hides a language folder
 - lang:show -> shows a language folder
+- lang:clean -> removes missing keys comparing two languages
 - lang:regenerate_helpers -> regenerates the language helper classes

 Use these commands to work using only one language folder at a time.
 Keep in mind